What is Transactional Leadership?

-It is based around the simple behavioural tenet of motivators.
+It is based on the simple behavioural tenet of motivators.
 Unlike models such as Transformational Leadership, which target individual development and freedom as a motivator, the main focus of transactional leaders is on specific tasks, using rewards and punishments as incentives and motivation.

 - When employees are successful, they are rewarded and when they are unsuccessful, they are reprimanded.

-- It is popular in environments such as sports teams and proves an incredibly powerful motivator for players from game-to-game.
+- It is popular in environments such as sports teams and proves an incredibly powerful motivator for players from game to game.

 Also unlike Transformational Leadership, Transactional Leadership focusses on maintaining the status quo, rather than trying to shift the values or culture of the organisation.
 Leaders do not sell changes to their subordinates, instead, they dictate and assign tasks.